olaviinha/FinnStonks/README.md

 ## Your trading data

-PEPM uses a simple `stocks.txt` file that should contain all your purchase and liquidation events in a simple delimiter-separated format.
+Finnstonks PEPM uses a simple `stocks.txt` file that should contain all your purchase and liquidation events in a simple delimiter-separated format.
 Each line should read `<symbol:exchange>;<date purchased/sold>;<number of shares purchased/sold>;<purchase/sale price of 1 stock>`.
 All additional fees from the purchase should be already calculated in `<purchase price of 1 stock>` in this file.